Skip to Content

 • Salt and pepper.
 Of course!

 • Extra-virgin olive oil.
-We love extra-virgin, but you could use regular olive oil in this marinade if you want.
+I love extra-virgin, but you could use regular olive oil in this marinade if you want.

 • Soy sauce or tamari.
-If you’re serving this to someone who cannot have gluten, opt for tamari (just make sure that the tamari is labeled gluten-free).
+If you’re serving this to someone who can’t have gluten, opt for tamari, and make sure that it is labeled gluten-free.

 • Fresh garlic.
-We want you to grate the garlic, and you’ll need a microplane grater to do that.
-It’ll sort of liquify as you grate it, which will allow the garlic to really meld into the skirt steak marinade.
-If you don’t have a microplane, though, you could simply chop the garlic super finely.
+To grate the garlic, you’ll need a microplane grater.
+It will liquify as you grate it, allowing the garlic to meld into the skirt steak marinade.
+If you don’t have a microplane, you can chop the garlic finely.

 • Crushed red pepper.
 Sometimes labeled “red pepper flakes,” these add just a hint of heat.